What Is Lean Warehousing? Benefits, 5S Principles & Best Practices

 1. Sort (Seiri)

-The Sort principle states that each item in the warehouse should be thoroughly evaluated to ensure it is valuable.
-Any items that are obsolete, redundant or rarely used should be removed.
+The Sort principle states that each item in the warehouse should be thoroughly assessed to ensure it is valuable.
+Items that are obsolete, redundant or rarely used should be removed.

-To implement the Sort principle, eliminate anything that isn’t regularly used and discard unnecessary items in your warehouse, such as unused tools and equipment.
+To implement the Sort principle, eliminate anything that isn’t used regularly and discard unnecessary items like unused tools and equipment.

 2. Set in Order (Seiton)